Fresh tracks in snow from stolen car lead Saskatoon police to arrests - Saskatoon | Globalnews.ca

 Fresh tracks in snow from stolen car lead Saskatoon police to arrests

-Saskatoon police say some alleged criminals left fresh tracks in the snow for officers to follow from a stolen vehicle with shotguns inside.
+Saskatoon police say some alleged criminals left fresh tracks in the snow for officers to follow from a stolen vehicle that had shotguns inside.

 An officer spotted a Chrysler 300 with a stolen licence plate at the intersection of College Drive and McKercher Drive at around 7:45 p.m.
 CT on Dec.
 3.